phil-stt/vidjot/README.md

 # VidJot

 ## Description
-Storybooks is an example of a video idea publishing app using Node.js, Express, and MongoDB with Bootstrap CSS.
+VidJot is an example of a video idea publishing app using Node.js, Express, and MongoDB with Bootstrap CSS.
 It uses local database authentication, and Handlebars to compile templates into JavaScript functions.

 [![JavaScript][JavaScript.com]][Javascript-url]
 [![NodeJS][NodeJS]][NodeJS-url]